Sunday, May 16, 2010

 Newly Completed Multi-Purpose Education Centre, STS (Updated)

-The madness to complete the new Education Centre at the Sabah Theological Seminary (STS) was finally over.
-When this centre was declared opened by the CM this morning, certain areas were still off limit as they have yet to be fully completed yet.
+The mad rush to complete the new Education Centre at the Sabah Theological Seminary (STS) was finally over.
+When this centre was declared opened by the Chief Minister of Sabah this morning, certain areas were still off limit as they have yet to be fully completed yet.

 Personally, I was not very happy with rushed job when contractor simply ignores good construction practice in the name of meeting the deadline !